SenseTecnic/node-red-contrib-osisoft-web-api/README.md

 To run these nodes, you need to have:

-   * A running OSIsoft Pi Server
+   * A running OSIsoft PI Server
-   * A running OSIsoft Pi Web API server associated with the Pi Server
+   * A running OSIsoft PI Web API server associated with the PI Server
-   * The OSIsoft Pi Web API server will need to be configurated using "Basic" or "Anonymous" authentication methods.
+   * The OSIsoft PI Web API server will need to be configurated using "Basic" or "Anonymous" authentication methods.
-   * Pi identities with appropriate read/write access privileges are required to access to Pi server
+   * PI identities with appropriate read/write access privileges are required to access to PI server
-   * You can find more infomation on OSIsoft Pi Server [product page](https://techsupport.osisoft.com/Products/PI-Server).
+   * You can find more infomation on OSIsoft PI Server [product page](https://techsupport.osisoft.com/Products/PI-Server).

 ## Install